 Just like all Ship Farewell Tribute posts that I have done in the past, this Blog post covers the entire history of the VITSENTZOS KORNAROS from her career on the North Sea and the Channel until her final lay-up in Salamina.
 Unfortunately for me, I never got the chance to travel with her, as I have not yet been in Crete, the Dodecanese, Kythira and Antikythira.
 Looking at other people's pictures and trip experiences with her made me even more envious of them, as I really missed the opportunity to have a great trip with such a great ferry on the Aegean Sea.
 Despite this, I was able to see her and photograph her a few times in Piraeus, back when she was still operating regularly.
 Therefore, unlike other ferries that were sold for scrap, I at least managed to take pictures of her while she was still active, and not only during her final lay-up years.
 It is now the time for me to provide you with the full history of the VITSENTZOS KORNAROS, or 'The Poet' (as she was affectionally nicknamed), which will hardly be forgotten by shipping enthusiasts like me, as well as residents and travelers in Crete, Kythira, Antikythira, the Cyclades, the Dodecanese and the Northeast Aegean Sea.

-The VITSENTZOS KORNAROS was built in 1976 in Denmark, in the Aalborg Værft Shipyard in Aalborg, as the VIKING VISCOUNT for British company Townsend Thoresen, whose roots can be traced back in 1935, when the European Ferries Group was established.
-The company became prominent in 1968, as it merged the services of British company Townsend Car Ferries Ltd and Norwegian operator Thoresen Car Ferries A/S, both of which were operating on the Channel and on the North Sea, connecting France, Belgium and The Netherlands with the United Kingdom.
+The VITSENTZOS KORNAROS was built in 1976 in Denmark, in the Aalborg Værft Shipyard in Aalborg, as the VIKING VISCOUNT for the British company Townsend Thoresen, whose roots can be traced back in 1935, when the European Ferries Group was established.
+The company became prominent in 1968, as it merged the services of the British company Townsend Car Ferries Ltd and the Norwegian operator Thoresen Car Ferries A/S, both of which were operating on the Channel and on the North Sea, connecting France, Belgium and The Netherlands with the United Kingdom.
 Notable services included the Calais-Dover line, the Boulogne-Dover line, the Cherbourg-Southampton line, the Le Havre-Portsmouth line, the Zeebrugge-Dover line, the Amsterdam-Felixstowe line and the Rotterdam-Felixstowe line.
 In the early 1970s, the company ordered several ferries and extended its services dramatically, while notably competing against the British conglomerate Sealink (later Sealink British Ferries), who also owned several well-known ferries on the Channel and on the North Sea.
 In 1973, Townsend Thoresen began to manage the Northern Irish port of Larne, and therefore began to serve the North Channel as well.
 The company had several distinguishable ferries, many of which went on to have successful spells in Greece at the end of the 20th century.
 These included the late FREE ENTERPRISE I (built in 1962, scrapped in 2013) which went on to become the iconic KIMOLOS of Ventouris Sea Lines and then the ERGINA of Ventouris Ferries, the late VIKING I (built in 1964, scrapped in 2008) which later became the EUROPEAN GLORY of European Seaways and then the MEDIA II of the famed Hellenic Mediterranean Lines (defunct since 2007), the late Ro-Ro carrier CERDIC FERRY (built in 1961, scrapped in 2007) which later became the passenger ferry SIFNOS EXPRESS of Ventouris Sea Lines and then the IGOUMENITSA EXPRESS of AK Ventouris (later known as C-Link Ferries, defunct since 2007), the late Ro-Ro carrier DORIC FERRY (built in 1962, scrapped in 2009) which later became the ALEKOS/KAPETAN ALEXANDROS/KAPETAN ALEXANDROS A of Agoudimos Lines (defunct since 2013), the late FREE ENTERPRISE VIII (built in 1974, scrapped in 2011) which became the legendary ROMILDA of GA Ferries (defunct since 2009), the late EUROPEAN GATEWAY (built in 1975, scrapped in 2013) which later became the PENELOPE A/PENELOPE of Agoudimos Lines, the PRINCE LAURENT (built in 1974) which became the legendary SUPERFERRY II of Strintzis Lines, Blue Star Ferries and now of Golden Star Ferries, and many more.

 The VIKING VISCOUNT was the last of the four sister ships that were ordered by Townsend Thoresen between 1975 and 1976, as part of the Viking V-class that was due to operate on the Channel and on the North Sea in addition to the newly-built ferries that were inserted on the core Calais-Dover line.
 The first two ships were the VIKING VENTURER and the VIKING VALIANT, which were deployed in 1975 on the Le Havre-Portsmouth line and on the Zeebrugge-Felixstowe line, respectively.
 In late 1975, the third ship, the VIKING VOYAGER, was inserted on the Zeebrugge-Felixstowe line as well.
 Finally, in 1976, the VIKING VISCOUNT was completed, and replaced the VIKING VALIANT on the Zeebrugge-Felixstowe line, and the latter joined the VIKING VENTURER on the Channel, being deployed on the Le Havre-Cherbourg-Southampton line.
 Therefore, the VIKING VISCOUNT and the VIKING VOYAGER (which later had a spell in Greece, operating as the SAMOTHRAKI for Saos Ferries from 2005 until she was sold for scrap in 2011) connected Belgium with the British port of Felixstowe, located in the county of Suffolk.
 All ships were registered in Dover and thus carried the British flag.
 The port of Felixstowe also saw several other ships of the company which would connect it with Amsterdam and Rotterdam, with these notably being the ships of the European-class.